 Jacy is a Graphic Designer for almost 20.

 People with disability do not have Babies.

-Some of the crap we must put up with is an incident with Centrelink.
-Before Jacy Arthur had her beautiful baby boy, Luke, she was on the Disable Support Pension (DSP) and things was fine.
+Some of the silly things we must put up with is an incident with Centrelink.
+Before Jacy Arthur had her beautiful baby boy, Luke, she was on the Disability Support Pension (DSP) and things was fine.
 When Luke came a long, Centrelink inform her that there wasn’t any provision in the DSP for single mothers.
 “What?
-Disable people do not have babies.
-Well, guys, I am disable and I just had a baby”.
+Disabled people do not have babies.
+Well, guys, I am disabled and I just had a baby”.

 Can they travel?

 Normally when a person with disability person say